dev-random-sas/patchimport-magic/README.md

 IPython magic to patch modules before you import them.

 `patchimport-magic` provides a cell magic (`%%patchimport`) that allows you to apply quick, in-memory patches to any installed Python module directly from a Jupyter Notebook or IPython session.
-This is incredibly useful for rapid debugging, experimenting with library internals without forking, or testing a potential fix on the fly.
+This is incredibly useful for rapid debugging, performance profiling, experimenting with library internals without forking, or testing a potential fix on the fly.

 ---